Homemaking Doesn’t Take A Summer Break

 But we all know there is a difference between a vacation and taking an entire season “off.”
 The popular GIFS and memes about moms not having a day off are funny but sort of true.
 We, as wives and mothers, are to be keepers of the home, and that is a full-time gig.

 God didn’t create us to be self-indulgent, and we are not reflecting Christ to others in our lazy homemaking, disengaged parenting, and months of self-involved efforts.
 Yes, take breaks, recharge, and work around the needs of your own family.
-However, don’t lose sight of the woman, wife, and mother God has called you to be.
-Being a homemaker and godly woman should not be put on summer break.
+However, don’t lose sight of the woman, wife, and mother that God has called you to be.
+None of those roles take a summer break.

 Is this just me?
 Do you lose motivation once the kids are done with school?